 The Cloud Prevents Service Outages

 The servers in a cloud are redundant.
 Because no single server handles a service’s entire user load or stores all of the service’s data, the cloud can tolerate the loss of an individual server and continue operating.
-In fact, many major online services have multiple clouds in operation throughout the world.
+Many major online services have multiple clouds in operation throughout the world.
 A service such as Google or Amazon can tolerate the loss of an entire data center.
 If one data center becomes inaccessible due to a disaster or Internet connection outage, another data center can immediately take over and continue providing services.

 How do Cloud Servers Retrieve Data?

 A cloud-based service may provide access to many millions of different files stored on multiple servers.
 Those servers may even reside in different data centers around the world.
-To maintain a catalog of millions of files, locate those files and deliver them to users on demand, you need a robust database solution that’s fast, secure and resists file corruption.
+To maintain a catalog of millions of files, locate those files and deliver them to users on-demand, you need a robust database solution that’s fast, secure and resists file corruption.
 NuoDB is one popular solution.

 NuoDB is a distributed database capable of operating across several servers simultaneously.
 Since distribution is the essence of what makes the cloud work, NuoDB is a popular solution for developers that create cloud-based applications.
 Because of its speed and availability, NuoDB works well for storing the details of businesses’ day-to-day transactions.
-It also works well for analytics or storing the details of the way in which people use websites and mobile applications.
+It also works well for analytics or storing the details of how people use websites and mobile applications.
 Since NuoDB’s distributed design allows it to save and retrieve data extremely quickly, it is the ideal database solution for businesses that need to derive real-time insights from their websites, mobile applications, and marketing campaigns.